Back to Top

 Coursework

-In the Middle Grades Education program, you’ll take classes in education theory and classroom management, plus classes in academic concentration areas and a full semester of student teaching.
+In the Middle Grades Education program, you’ll take classes in education theory and classroom management, plus classes in academic concentration areas.
+Your final semester will include a full semester culminating residency (student teaching).

 Course List | Track Sheet | Prerequisites & Deadlines